Wreningham

 Wreningham is a village and civil parish in the English county of Norfolk.
 It is situated some 3 mi south east of Wymondham and 9 mi south west of Norwich.

-The civil parish has an area of 6.24 square kilometres and in 2001 had a population of 493 in 199 households, the population increasing to 528 at the 2011 Census For the purposes of local government, the parish falls within the district of South Norfolk.
+The civil parish has an area of 6.24 square kilometres and in 2001 had a population of 493 in 199 households, the population increasing to 528 at the 2011 Census and to 582 at the 2021 Census.
+For the purposes of local government, the parish falls within the district of South Norfolk.

 From 1808 to 1814 Wreningham hosted a station in the shutter telegraph chain which connected the Admiralty in London to its naval ships in the port of Great Yarmouth.